 Endo Pharmaceuticals Inc. (CHRONOGESIC).
 In November 2002, we entered into a development, commercialization and supply license agreement with Endo under which the companies will collaborate on the development and commercialization of CHRONOGESIC for the U.S. and Canada.
 The agreement was amended in January 2004, in November 2004 and again in January 2006 to take into account the increase in the CHRONOGESIC development program timeline due to DURECT's implementation of necessary design and manufacturing enhancements.
 In connection with the execution of the agreement in November 2002, Endo purchased 1,533,742 shares of newly issued common stock of DURECT at an aggregate purchase price of approximately \$5.0 million.
 Under the terms of the agreement, as amended, we will be responsible for the CHRONOGESIC product's design and development.
 Endo shall not be responsible for any development costs for CHRONOGESIC prior to May 1, 2007.
 Commencing on May 1, 2007, unless the agreement is earlier terminated by Endo, Endo will fund 50% of the ongoing development costs and will reimburse us for a portion of our prior development costs for CHRONOGESIC upon the achievement of certain milestones.
-Development- based milestone payments made by Endo under this agreement could total up to \$52 million.
+Development-based milestone payments made by Endo under this agreement could total up to \$52 million.
 Under the agreement, Endo has licensed exclusive promotional rights to CHRONOGESIC in the U.S. and Canada.
 Endo will be responsible for marketing, sales and distribution, including providing specialty sales representatives dedicated to supplying technical and training support for CHRONOGESIC therapy and will pay for product launch costs.
 We will be responsible for the manufacture of CHRONOGESIC.
 If commercialized, we will share profits from the commercialization of CHRONOGESIC in the U.S. and Canada with Endo based on the financial performance of CHRONOGESIC.
-Based on our projected financial performance of CHRONOGESIC in the U.S. and Canada, we anticipate that our share of such profits, if CHRONOGESIC is commercialized, will be approximately 50%.
 Our agreement with Endo provides each party with specified termination rights.
 In particular, our agreement can be terminated by Endo in the event that (i) we have not delivered to Endo on or before March 31, 2007 a written notice that a human pharmacokinetic trial had been completed with CHRONOGESIC, together with a full study report of the results of the trial or (ii) Endo, determines, in its sole discretion, to terminate the agreement during the sixty-day period after our delivery of our notice, provided, that, in each case Endo delivers to us its written notice of termination prior to April 30, 2007.
+We will not complete the requisite pharmacokinetic trial by March 31, 2007, which will give Endo the right to terminate this agreement.